Danger (musician): History

 In June 2014, Danger unveiled a new side project, Sunset, playing live at Parisian nightclub, Nouveau Casino.

 On 3 June 2016 Danger posted a link via Facebook to a Bandcamp page titled "6:24".
 The song was used for the video game Furi in which Danger contributed a total of five songs.
 The full OST was released on 5 July 2016.

 On 7 November 2016 Danger announced his new album 太鼓 (taiko) for his 10-year anniversary.
 In an interview with Nest HQ, Danger mentions that "太鼓 is loaded with childhood feelings and many emotions that were almost absent from my past releases."
 The album is a hybrid of eastern and western music between 80's retro and more contemporary sounds.

 In November 2016, Danger was featured as an opening act for Porter Robinson and Madeon's Shelter Live Tour.

 On 9 May 2017, Danger announced that his album 太鼓 (taiko) would be released on 2 June 2017.

 On 22 December 2018, Danger announced that his second album, Origins, would be released on 18 January 2019.

-In 2020, Danger created the original score for "Haven," a role-playing video game developed by The Game Bakers.
+In 2020, Danger created the original score for Haven, a role-playing video game developed by The Game Bakers.
 The soundtrack was released on 3 December 2020 as "Haven (Original Soundtrack)."

+In 2024, he provided the soundtrack for another video game, Windblown, developed by Motion Twin.
+The soundtrack was released on Steam on 24 October 2024.
+It was then released on streaming services on 13 December 2024.